-The Write Status Register command lets the user change the values of the Block Protect (BP4-0) bits, to define the size of the area that is to be treated as read-only.
-The Write Status Register command also lets the user set or reset the Status Register Protect (SRP1 and SRP0) bits in accordance with the Write Protect (WP) pin.
+The Write Status Register command allows the user to change the values of the Block Protect (BP4, BP3, BP2, BP1, BP0) bits, to define the size of the area that is to be treated as read-only.
+The Write Status Register command also allows the user to set or reset the Status Register Protect (SRP1 and SRP0) bits in accordance with the Write Protect (WP) pin.